40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/reference/ha.md

 **VPC Networks and subnets** - as FortiGates will be deployed as multi-NIC VMs and in Google Cloud each NIC of a VM instance must be connected to a separate VPC Network, you MUST create 4 (four) separate VPC Networks and subnets.
 Subnets MUST be in the same region as the FortiGates and cannot have overlapping IP ranges.
 The templates allocate static IP addresses automatically so there's no need for the subnets to be empty.

+## FortiGate Clustering Protocol (FGCP) in public cloud
+[FGCP](https://docs.fortinet.com/document/fortigate/7.0.3/administration-guide/62403/fgcp) is a proprietary protocol used to create high-availability clusters in both hardware and virtual FortiGate deployments.
+Due to the way cloud networks work, you cannot take full advantage of the protocol capabilities and you have to use its unicast version limiting the functionality to active-passive cluster of two instances.

+FGCP will provide automatic synchronization of connection tables as well as synchronization of configuration from primary to secondary (all configuration changes need to be applied to the primary instance).
+It's recommended to use priority option to assign statically the primary and secondary roles in the cluster.

 ## VM instances and networks
 FortiGates are deployed as 2 VM instances in 2 different availability zones of the same region, with 4 NICs each:
 - port1 (nic0) - external (untrusted) traffic